 - Practice meditation and awareness-building exercises, such as the ones I share in my “Meditation Guide” in The Science of Self Improvement.

 - Take some control over your environment and surroundings – add positive influences to your day, while minimizing negative influences.
+For example, see my tips in the article Unconscious Positivity.

 - Don’t go crazy trying to over-think every little detail in your environment.
 This is useful stuff to be mindful of, but you shouldn’t become obsessive.